CarolinaCCZ/LucErik/README.md

 ## Deployed application
-The application is deployed in a virtual machine that can be downloaded at the following link:
+The application is deployed in a virtual machine.
+A link has been included in the document Memoria_Lucerik from which to download a virtual machine.

 User: TFG
 Password: LucErik2021